Punjab jail inmate alleges officials tortured him, branded ‘terrorist’ on his back

 “Is it possible to write so neatly with iron rod in a jail with 600 prisoners inside?” he asked.
 “It seems he got the word written on his back [by someone] with ink used to create tattoos.”

-The superintendent added that prison authorities had recently found a cell phone in his barrack during a search.
+The superintendent claimed that prison authorities had recently found a cell phone in the convict’s barrack during a search.
 He added that the convict had earlier tried to escape from police custody.

 Akali Dal spokesperson Manjinder Singh Sirsa, however, described the incident as “disgusting” and added that it was a serious violation of human rights.